GRAPHIC-The S&P 500’s wild ride to an all-time high | Business

 GRAPHIC-The S&P 500’s wild ride to an all-time high

-, as chipmakers and big technology stocks powered gains on optimism around artificial intelligence (AI).
-This put the index above its previous record intraday high of 4,818.62 set on Jan.
-4, 2022.
+The new closing record confirmed that the S&P 500 has been in a bull market since October 2022, by one widely used definition.
 Stocks began wobbling in early 2022 on worries that surging consumer prices inflation would force the Fed to raise interest rates.
 The central bank's monetary tightening cycle turned out to be its most aggressive in decades, boosting Treasury yields to 16-year highs and battering stocks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)